kagg-design/notification-system/README.md

 > You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301 USA

 A copy of the license is included in the root of the plugin’s directory.
-The file is named `LICENSE`.
+The file name is `LICENSE`.

 ## Important Notes

 ### Licensing

-The WordPress Plugin KAGG Notifications is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.
+The WordPress Plugin Notification System is licensed under the GPL v2 or later; however, if you opt to use third-party code that is not compatible with v2, then you may need to switch to using code that is GPL v3 compatible.

 For reference, [here's a discussion](https://make.wordpress.org/themes/2013/03/04/licensing-note-apache-and-gpl/) that covers the Apache 2.0 License used by [Bootstrap](http://getbootstrap.com/2.3.2/).

 # Credits

-The current version of the KAGG Notifications was developed by [KAGG Design](https://kagg.eu/en/).
+Notification System plugin was developed by [KAGG Design](https://kagg.eu/en/).

 ## Documentation, FAQs, and More